• Skip to primary navigation

 If it’s where higher education and law intersect, we’re ready to provide experienced counsel and representation on everything that makes higher education work, helping your institution meet its educational goals wherever and however pursuing those objectives can benefit from our support.

-California has 264 public and private colleges and universities in the business of granting four-year (and often graduate) degrees, many with significant research functions as well.
-F3 is one of the leading education-focused law firms in California and nationally because we have the breadth of experience and depth of knowledge to provide counsel and representation on the hundreds of law-related matters that touch them – ranging from the day-to-day operation of facilities to the biggest issues of legal compliance, institutional governance, national rankings, accreditation, and even contentious ethical issues.
+California has 264 public and private colleges and universities in the business of granting four-year (and often graduate) degrees, many with significant research functions.
+F3 is one of the leading education-focused law firms in California and nationally because we have the breadth of experience and depth of knowledge to provide counsel and representation on the hundreds of law-related matters that touch them – ranging from the day-to-day operation of facilities to the biggest issues of legal compliance, faculty and student affairs, athletics, Title IX, labor and employment law, institutional governance, national rankings, accreditation, crisis management, free speech, and even contentious ethical issues.

-At F3 our experience covers the often sophisticated issues faced by colleges and universities, which may, for example, have multiple branches and large campuses that include student housing, conduct programs in global locations, offer many online degrees and courses, conduct research (sometimes under government contracts), have complex employment issues (e.g., tenure), and have student life needs, including residency issues, that other educational institutions may not have to contend with.
+At F3 our experience covers the often sophisticated issues faced by colleges and universities, which may, for example, have multiple branches and large campuses that include student housing, police and private security departments, restaurants and shops on site, conduct programs in global locations, offer many online degrees and courses, have athletic programs, conduct research (sometimes under government contracts), have complex employment issues (e.g., tenure), and have student life needs, including residency issues, that other educational institutions may not have to contend with.

 Helping establish new educational pathways and related accreditation